 Millennials are hitting the home-buying age in full force, bringing their unique taste and design to the market in the process.
 It comes as no surprise, then, that doors have undergone significant changes in recent years.

 Rob Garofalo, the specialty business leader at Andersen Corp., highlighted several distinct qualities of contemporary doors.
-According to Garofalo, contemporary doors are trending bigger, and they tend to feature more glass than styles and rails.
-But even when doors incorporate styles and rails, equal sight-lines there “can certainly define the door as contemporary,” he said.
+According to Garofalo, contemporary doors are trending bigger, and they tend to feature more glass than stiles and rails.
+But even when doors incorporate stiles and rails, equal sight-lines there “can certainly define the door as contemporary,” he said.

 Rounding out the look of a contemporary door is the hardware, which has trended sleek and minimalistic.
 With contemporary doors, the objective of the hardware is to fly under the radar, not stick out like a sore thumb.
 Contemporary doors, then, typically feature hardware with simple lines in trendy colors, like satin nickel and black.

 Contemporary front doors in particular are increasingly using pivots rather than traditional hinges.
 Pivots have become popular among homeowners because they allow for larger panels on the front door.
 While the width of a standard entry door may be three feet, pivots allow for panels as wide as six feet.
 Another selling point for pivots?
 They provide strong security thanks to “multi-point locks all the way around the top and the sides of the door,” according to Garofalo.